 You paid for amps, not volts.
 If the voltage drops, more amps is bad.

-When you pay for a 30 or 50 amp spot, that’s exactly what they give you—a bigger fuse that won’t overheat when your devices ask for more amps.
+When you pay for a 30 or 50 amp spot, that’s exactly what they give you—a bigger fuse.
+With a bigger fuse, you are ensured that your lines won’t overheat when your devices ask for more amps.
 Now, if only you could pay for a 120 volt spot you’d be all set!

 When a campground on an insufficient electrical grid can’t give you the volts you need to carry the amps your devices want, you may just find yourself with a fried device or two.
 If you’re lucky, you’ll only lose a blender.
 If you’re unlucky, it may be your computer, fridge, or air conditioner.

 The more amps a device uses (like your A/C unit) the more likely it is to burn out or catch on fire.
 Granted, fire is an extreme case, but it certainly does happen.

 So how should I monitor my shore power?